-But history hasn’t always gotten it wrong.
+For as long as people have gotten pregnant, people have given themselves abortions.
+Sometimes, these methods have been brutal, toxic, or bizarre.
+But across history, there have been people who used plants and herbs safely and effectively.
 From the Bronze Age until the 1st or 2nd century BCE, silphium, a plant native to Libya, was used as a safe and effective contraceptive and abortifacient.
 It’s said the plant was so popular that it was harvested to extinction.
-More recently, enslaved black people in the American South devised numerous herbal treatments to terminate unwanted pregnancies, some of which are still used today.
+More recently, enslaved Black people in the American South devised numerous herbal treatments to terminate unwanted pregnancies, some of which are still used today.

 You have a disease called porphyria

 You have a bleeding disorder

 You are taking anticoagulants

 It’s extremely rare to get pregnant if you have an IUD, but if that’s the case, you should have it removed before having an abortion.